HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/_Documentation/WW130_DFU.md

 I have included code for it in the app that is currently running on the WW130.
 - Press SW2 (on the small board labelled WWIF100) and apply power.
 - Press SW2 for > 1s while the current app is running.
+- While connected to a phone using BLE, type 'dfu'.
+The devices enters DFU mode when the BLE connection terminates.

 In DFU mode the red LED (LED1) and the blue LED (LED2) come on together.
 The board stays in DFU mode for about 2 minutes.
 If a download does not start in that time the existing app is started.